-The RCIS consists of several different types of cabinets (or panels), which contain special electronic/electrical equipment modules for performing RCIS logic located in the reactor building and control building and a dedicated operator interface (DOI) on the main control panel in the main control room (MCR).
-The RCIS DOI provides summary information to the plant operator with respect to control rod positions, FMCRD and RCIS status and hydraulic control unit (HCU) status.
-Controls are also provided for performing normal rod movement functions, bypassing of major RCIS subsystems, performing CRD surveillance tests, and resetting RCIS trips and most abnormal status conditions.
-There are nine types of electronic/electrical cabinets/panels that perform logic functions of the RCIS:
+The RCIS consists of several different types of cabinets (or panels), which contain special electronic/electrical equipment modules for performing RCIS logic located in the Reactor Building and Control Building and a dedicated operator interface (DOI) on the Main Control Panel in the Main Control Room (MCR).
+The RCIS DOI provides summary information to the plant operator with respect to control rod positions.
+FMCRD and RCIS status and hydraulic control unit (HCU) status.
+Controls are also provided for performing normal rod movement functions, bypassing of major RCIS subsystems, performing CRD surveillance tests, and resetting RCIS trips and most abnormal status conditions and a dedicated operator interface on the main control panel in the centrol room.
+There are four nine types of electronic/electrical cabinets that make up the RCIS: